 Let's suppose a physician is making $400,000 a year, and their employer provides a disability benefit of 60% of their income with a monthly maximum of $15,000.

-If the answer is yes, then perhaps you do not need to do anything besides your group disability insurance.
+If the answer is yes, then perhaps you’ll be fine with only your group disability insurance.
 However, if your answer is no, then you should consider adding additional coverage to make up the difference.

 Keep in mind that insurance companies limit their exposure based on how much disability they offer you.
 They want there to be an incentive for you to go back to work.
-Typically, you can get 60% to 65% of your pre-disability income covered, and that's on an after-tax basis.
+Typically, you can get 60% to 65% of your pre-disability income covered with individual supplemental disability insurance, and that's on an after-tax basis.

-In the example above, the doctor would be able to receive another $8,000 - $10,000 additional monthly benefit.
-Supplemental disability insurance would be purchased from an insurance carrier that offers individual disability coverage.
+In the example above, the doctor would be able to receive an additional $8,000 - $10,000 monthly benefit with a supplemental disability insurance policy.
 The benefit would not be taxable as you would be paying the premium personally with after-tax dollars.

-You can also purchase a separate individual disability insurance policy to supplement a group plan's shortfalls or provide coverage if a group plan is not available.
+You can purchase an individual disability insurance policy to either supplement a group plan's shortfalls or provide coverage if a group plan is not available.

 Features of individual coverage include:

 Our team is here to guide you and offer assistance.
 Let's talk about what disability insurance could mean for you and your future.
-Please reach out to our financial planners at SDT once you are ready to purchase disability insurance.
+Please reach out to our financial planners at SDT once you’re ready to buy disability insurance.

 A disability income policy has exclusions and limitations.
 For costs and complete details of coverage call 704-557-8750.